List of Spider-Man (1967 TV series) episodes: Season 1 (1967–68)

 The animation for the first season of Spider-Man was produced by Grantray-Lawrence Animation.
 Ray Patterson was the producer.
 Animation was performed by Hal Ambro, Bob Bentley, and Dan Bessie, among others.
-Direction on episode 01 was provided by Grant Simmons, Clyde Geronimi, and Sid Marcus.
+Direction in episode 1 was provided by Grant Simmons, Clyde Geronimi, and Sid Marcus.
 Grantray-Lawrence Animation went bankrupt after producing the first 20 episodes, leaving another 32 episodes in the series order unproduced.

 Most first-season episodes consisted of two story segments per half-hour episode, though the third and the eighth episodes consisted of a single episode.

 Season 2 (1968–69)

 After Grantray-Lawrence Animation went bankrupt, Krantz Animation, Inc. took over production for the second season of Spider-Man.
 Krantz Animation turned to Ralph Bakshi to take over executive producing and directing the series, which involved moving production to New York City.
-Bakshi wanted a series that "offered more attention to detail" and allowed "for a greater emphasis on character and plotline".
+Bakshi wanted a series that "offered more attention to detail" and allowed "for a greater emphasis on character and plotline."
 Animation was performed by Clifford Augustson, Douglas Crane, and Frank Enders, among others, and Ira Turek, Lin Carter, and Fred Halliday were the writers.

 Unlike the first-season episodes, all second-season episodes consisted of a single story.